 <br>Placa de acero ASTM A709 utilizada en la construcción moderna de puentes de carretera

-ASTM A709 is a structural steel specification developed specifically for bridge construction.
-It covers a range of carbon and high-strength low-alloy (HSLA) steels intended for critical load-bearing members.
+ASTM A709 is the structural steel specification for bridge construction in the United States, covering a range of carbon and high-strength low-alloy (HSLA) steels for critical load-bearing members.

 Key performance requirements addressed by ASTM A709 include: